Bank monitoring incentives under moral hazard and adverse selection: Optimal contracts

 \subsubsection{Optimal contracts on the boundaries of the credible set}

 We start with the upper boundary of the credible set.
 The following result is a direct consequence of the proofs of Proposition \ref{prop:value function ub} and \ref{prop:value function ub-b}, and the optimal contract for the pure moral hazard case.
+In the last part of the upper boundary, in which both agents monitor all the loans, the optimal contract coincides with the one of the subproblem studied in \cite{pages2012bank}.
+Their main results can be found in Appendix \ref{app:dylan-previous}.

-\begin{Proposition} Under Assumption \ref{assump}, consider for any $t\geq0$ and $(u^b,\mathfrak{U}_t(u^b))\in\mathcal{C}_{I-N_t}$ the process $(u_s^b)_{s\geq t}$ as the solution of the following SDE on $[t,\tau)$
+\begin{Proposition} Under Assumption \ref{assump}, consider for any $t\geq0$ and $(u^b,\mathfrak{U}_t(u^b))\in\mathcal{C}_{t}$ the process $(u_s^b)_{s\geq t}$ as the solution of the following {\rm SDE} on $[t,\tau)$

 with initial value $u^b$ at $t$, and with